 The combination of interval, interval-units, duration, and duration-units define how much sampling data is maintained by the Driver Health Job.
 The values for these parameters directly affect how much memory the Driver Health Job requires to run.

 The number of samples per driver per server is calculated as:

-'''

-Number of samples = ((duration duration units) / (polling interval polling units)) + 1
+Number of samples = ((duration duration units) / (polling interval polling units)) + 1 duration = 12 hours polling interval = 1 minute

-'''

 For example, if